Aiming to change the way people take medicine, Lyndra Therapeutics raises $55 million

 For investors like the Gates Foundation it was the company’s early work around anti-malarial drugs and HIV that likely attracted attention.

 The technology depends in part on the novel structure of the pill itself.
 Encapsulated within a digestible pill is a star-shaped structure that has six arms folded in on itself.
 As stomach acid dissolves the casing for the pill the arms unfold and release their payload over time.
 As the star unfolds it expands in size so it can remain in the stomach rather than being pushed down the digestive tract.
-Eventually the arms break off and the remaining pieces of the pil are naturally expelled — like undigested food.
+Eventually the arms break off and the remaining pieces of the pill are naturally expelled — like undigested food.

 “People around the world depend on medications that require taking a pill every single day or even multiple times a day,” said Amy Schulman, a co-founder of Lyndra and its CEO, when the technology was first unveiled.
-“That approximately 50% of patients in the developed world do not take their medicines as prescribed, a statistic that is even more challenging in the developing world, has a demonstrable effect on healthcare outcomes and a cost estimates to the US healthcare system alone of over $100 billion annually.
-Lyndra’s long acting technology should make a real dent in this protracted problem and help change the lives of millions of patients who feel tethered to the daily pill.”
+“That approximately 50 percent of patients in the developed world do not take their medicines as prescribed, a statistic that is even more challenging in the developing world, has a demonstrable effect on healthcare outcomes and a cost estimates to the U.S. healthcare system alone of over $100 billion annually.
+Lyndra’s long-acting technology should make a real dent in this protracted problem and help change the lives of millions of patients who feel tethered to the daily pill.”